-Proactive Video Monitoring (PVM) Vs Traditional Video Surveillance
+Understanding Proactive Video Monitoring (PVM) Vs Traditional Video Surveillance

-How Does Proactive Video Monitoring Work?
+How Does Proactive Video Monitoring Work in Monitored Security Systems?

 Video surveillance can be divided into two categories; proactive and reactive.
 Reactive video systems solely rely on surveillance footage of the crime after it has taken place and cannot prevent a crime occurring on your property.

 Reactive video surveillance systems are only beneficial when the footage provided is of high quality and offers sufficient coverage of the area of interest.
-Reactive systems are typically less expensive than proactive video monitoring, however, simply reacting to a crime after it has occurred is not an ideal situation to find yourself in.
+Reactive systems are typically less expensive than proactive video monitoring.
+However, simply reacting to a crime after it has occurred is not an ideal situation to find yourself in.
 It can have a devastating impact on your property and result in major financial losses to you or your business.

-Proactive video monitoring differs from reactive monitoring because the intelligent detection software employed behind each camera effectively turns it into a 24/7, 365-day security guard.
+Proactive video monitoring differs from reactive monitoring in monitored alarm systems because the intelligent detection software employed behind each camera effectively turns it into a 24/7, 365-day security guard.
 Once activity is detected an intervention specialist at a remote location is notified immediately of the movement and takes appropriate measures to deter the event from occurring.
 Careful thought and consideration should be put into deciding the type of system installed at your property.

-What Are the Limitations of Traditional Video Surveillance Systems?
+Limitations of Traditional Video Surveillance Systems

-Only record crime: The most glaring flaw of reactive video CCTV systems is that they are technologically ill-equipped to prevent crime, they can only record it.
+Only record crime: The most glaring flaw of reactive video surveillance systems is that they are technologically ill-equipped to prevent crime; they can only record it.

-Inefficient & Costly: Reactive CCTV is not an efficient or effective means of tackling crime at your property.
+Inefficient & Costly: Reactive video surveillance is not an efficient or effective means of tackling crime at your property.
 Acts of vandalism and burglary can have a huge financial impact on business.
 Recorded video evidence of these incidents is quite often not enough to bring the perpetrators to justice.
 Also, footage reviews unaided by intrusion detection can take considerably longer as you are required to manually pinpoint when an incident occurred.

-What Are the Benefits of Proactive Video Monitoring?
+Benefits of Netwatch Proactive Video Monitoring

 Maintains secure property: Netwatch proactive video monitoring works in real-time, to intervene in intrusions before they occur.
 You will have peace of mind in the knowledge that your property is being protected 24/7, 365 days a year by industry-leading technologies and highly trained intervention specialists.

 Cut costs: Using proactive video monitoring results in less nuisance security guard call-outs.
 Alarms are visually verified by trained Intervention Specialists ensuring that each incident is handled quickly and appropriately.
-False and unnecessary call-out costs are greatly reduced as security and the gardaí are only notified upon visual confirmation of a threat or intrusion.
+False and unnecessary call-out costs are greatly reduced as security and the police are only notified upon visual confirmation of a threat or intrusion.

-Audio deterrent: Upon detection of an intrusion event at your property, trained Netwatch Intervention Specialists will visually verify the threat and intervene by delivering a stern, personalised audio warning through a speaker system installed around your building.
+Audio deterrent: Upon detection of an intrusion event at your property, trained Netwatch Intervention Specialists will visually verify the threat and intervene by delivering a stern, personalized audio warning through a speaker system installed around your building.
 This results in the intruder/intruders fleeing from the site and prevents loss or damage to your property.
 All Netwatch proactively monitored properties are fitted with the most advanced, high-quality external speakers to ensure Netwatch Intervention Specialists can be heard loud and clear.

 Liability protection: The Netwatch proactive video monitoring suite is particularly well suited to properties with health and safety risks.
 Utility substations are an example of properties where an intrusion can result in severe harm or loss of life.
-Netwatch proactive monitoring ensures that any unauthorised access is met with an audio deterrent and a call to local authorities before an intruder can risk their own life or damage critical infrastructure.
+Netwatch proactive monitoring ensures that any unauthorized access is met with an audio deterrent and a call to local authorities before an intruder can risk their own life or damage critical infrastructure.